Mte90/Game-Genie-Good-Guy/readme.md

 That tool is written in BCX-BASIC and the source code is [released with the Windows executable](https://www.romhacking.net/utilities/1054/) compatible with Game Boy/Game Gear/Genesis/Mega Drive/NES/SNES roms and generate rom patched ready to be shared.

-The idea of the new project is to get that tool (or the patching engine) running on Linux with 0 experience on BASIC and C code, with a bit of knowledge with code compilation.
+The idea of the new project is to get that tool (or the patching engine) running on Linux with 0 experience on BASIC and C/C++ code, with a bit of knowledge with code compilation.

 ## Notes from original version